xrsintech/xrsintech.github.io/index.md

 * Simulation design (tabletop exercises) for incident response and disaster recovery procedures
 * Configuration and use of SIEM solutions
 * Managing databases using postgresql and mysql
-* Provisioning Linux servers as a "domain controller"
+* Provisioning Linux servers as a domain controller
-* More to be added as I expand my work experience and skills
+* And more!

 # About me